Beyond Expansion IV: Traces of Thin Semigroups: Introduction

 We use the following notation throughout.
 Set $e(x)=e^{2\pi i x}$ and $e_{q}(x)=e(\frac xq)$.
 We use the symbol $f\sim g$ to mean $f/g\to1$.
 The symbols $f\ll g$ and $f=O(g)$ are used interchangeably to mean the existence of an implied constant $C>0$ so that $f(x)\le C g(x)$ holds for all $x>C$; moreover $f\asymp g$ means $f\ll g\ll f$.
 The letters $c$, $C$ denote positive constants, not necessarily the same in each occurrence.
 Unless otherwise specified, implied constants may depend at most on $\cA$, which is treated as fixed.
 The letter $\vep>0$ is an arbitrarily small constant, not necessarily the same at each occurrence.
 When it appears in an inequality, the implied constant may also depend on $\vep$ without further specification.
 The symbol $\bo_{\{\cdot\}}$ is the indicator function of the event $\{\cdot\}$.
 The trace of a matrix $\g$ is denoted $\tr\g$.
 The greatest common divisor of $n$ and $m$ is written $(n,m)$ and their least common multiple is $[n,m]$.
 The function $\nu(n)$ denotes the number of distinct prime factors of $n$.
 The cardinality of a finite set $S$ is denoted $|S|$ or $\# S$.
 The transpose of a matrix $g$ is written ${}^{t}g$.
 When there can be no confusion, we use the shorthand $r(q)$ for $r(\mod q)$.
 The prime symbol $'$ in $\underset{r(q)}{\gS} {}'$ means the range of $r(\mod q)$ is restricted to $(r,q)=1$.
-The set of primitive vectors in $\Z^{4}$ (ones with coprime coordinates) is denoted $\cP(\Z^{4})$.